cisagov/con-pca-cicd/README.md

 ## Source Repositories ##

-There are three different repositories that can trigger this pipeline to run via a [repository dispatch event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch).
+There are two different repositories that can trigger this pipeline to run via a [repository dispatch event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch).

 - [con-pca-api](https://github.com/cisagov/con-pca-api)